-During the year, the Company received 3 complaints which were replied/resolved to the satisfaction of the investors.
-As on 31 March, 2021, no complaints and/or requests for dematerialization were pending.
-All valid requests for share transfers received during the year 2020-21 have been acted upon by the Company and no transfer was pending.
+During the year, the Company has not received any complaint.
+As on 31 March, 2022, no complaints and/or requests for dematerialization were pending.

 (d) Risk Management Committee

 Pursuant to Regulation 21 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the company has framed a 'Risk Management Policy' to identify and assess the key risk areas, monitor and report compliance and effectiveness of the policy and procedure.
 A Risk Management Committee under the chairmanship of Shri Pavan Khaitan, Managing Director, has been constituted to oversee the risk management process in the Company.